Peshtigo fire: Legacy and aftermath

 Tornado Memorial County Park is located on the site of the former community of Williamsonville, a small village in Door County, and is named for the fire whirl which occurred there.
-The park is the only thing left of the small town as the firestorm destroyed everything.
-Out of the 76 inhabitants of Williamsonville, there were only 19 survivors.
-As a result of the fire, Williamsonville was wiped off the map as it was never rebuilt.
+Out of 76 residents, only 19 survived, and Williamsonville was never rebuilt.

-The combination of wind, topography and ignition sources that generated the firestorm at the boundary between human settlements and natural terrain, is known as the "Peshtigo paradigm".
-Those conditions were closely studied by the American and British military during World War II to learn how to recreate firestorms during bombing campaigns against cities in Germany and Japan.
-Denise Gess, co-author of Firestorm, said, "They actually made a 'demo' first, a little scale model of wooden buildings, and studied how you would drop bombs until it created a firestorm.
+The combination of topography, geography, wind conditions, and ignition sources that led to the fire is known as the "Peshtigo paradigm".
+The American and British militaries studied the fire during World War II to learn how to recreate firestorms during bombing campaigns against cities in Germany and Japan.
+Denise Gess, co-author of Firestorm at Peshtigo, said, "They actually made a 'demo' first, a little scale model of wooden buildings, and studied how you would drop bombs until it created a firestorm.
 Something that devastating and that hot."

 Rutkow (2012) writes that the event prompted almost no change to the practices of the lumber industry or the way settlers approached life in forests.
 He notes that in the following decades, the rate of industrial logging increased and the amount of forest fires increased throughout the country, with Wisconsin itself experiencing major fires in 1880, 1891, 1894, 1897, 1908, 1910, 1923, 1931, and 1936.
 The loss of half a million acres a year was not uncommon.